pakal/rsfile/doc/native_io_concepts.rst

   This implies avoiding descriptor duplications, and only sharing streams via their top-most level, i.e python I/O stream objects.
 - Carefully crafting the code, when sharing low level structures is unavoidable, for examples in stream inheritance operations.
-Lots of functions and flags are dedicated to customizing stream features in such cases, and RSFile uses them for you.
+Operating systems offer lots of functions and flags are available to customize the behaviour of each layer.

-In the end, high level object chains like provided by RSFile (and which mimick the `io` module), offer an abstraction which gets rid of most naughty implementation details.
+High level chains like that provided by RSFile (and which mimick the `io` module), offer abstractions which hide most of these implementation details, but not all.

-However, experienced developers must still be allowed to retrieve native handles, and play with lowel level IO routines as they wish.

-So RSFile offers access to low level streams via :meth:`rsfile.fileno` and :meth:`rsfile.handle` methods, and low level routines may be reached by miscellaneous means.

-- :meth:`rsfile.fileno` returns a C/Posix compatible file descriptor (windows emulates them with more or less success).
-- :meth:`rsfile.handle` returns a more platform-specific file handle, if any (a Handle integer on windows, or the fileno on unix platforms).